Hey Logan, how do you do Hit Points?

 A character loses consciousness if reduced to 0 Flesh, and dies if reduced to negative half the class advancement Hit Die.
 An enemy attacking an unconscious character automatically disembowels them and feasts on the goods within.

-When a critical hit is rolled against a character with Grit, the attacker re-rolls the attack.
-If the second roll isn’t a successful hit the damage affects Grit then Flesh as per normal, but if it is successful, the attacker has anticipated the character’s foolish jumping and stabbed them square in the chest, bypassing Grit and damaging Flesh (or in either case doing something rad that makes sense in the situation with any damage affecting the appropriate thing; read more on Playing D&D With Pornstars’ thoughts on Simple Combat and Called Shots).
+When a critical hit is rolled against a character with Grit, the attacker has anticipated the character’s foolish jumping and stabbed them square in the chest, bypassing Grit and damaging Flesh (or in either case doing something rad that makes sense in the situation with any damage affecting the appropriate thing; read more on Playing D&D With Pornstars’ thoughts on Simple Combat and Called Shots).

-[Edit: I'm now using my own take on this instead of Called Shots.
-The problem with Called Shots is that characters that are actually good at fighting are no better at them than those who aren't, and because there's such a high potential for success I've found them being used more often than normal attacks.
+[Edit: I’m now using my own take on this instead of Called Shots.
+The problem with Called Shots is that characters that are actually good at fighting are no better at them than those who aren’t, and because there’s such a high potential for success I’ve found them being used more often than normal attacks.
 With this mechanic, if you want to do something special instead of a normal attack you make two attack rolls.
-If they're both successful, it happens, if they're not, you miss.
-If both rolls are misses you fail so badly that you miss your next turn, and the fumble range of both rolls can be increased depending on how ambitious/insane the special thing is.]
+If they’re both successful, it happens, if they’re not, you miss.
+If both rolls are misses you fumble, and the fumble range of both rolls can be increased depending on how ambitious/insane the special thing is.]

 Attacking from behind or by surprise bypasses Grit and damages Flesh, and any single attack that deals either maximum damage or half of the character’s total Flesh worth of damage directly to Flesh causes a serious wound.
 This can mean losing a limb, an eye, being wounded so deeply that it will never heal properly and therefore reducing stats, blah blah blah figure it out.
 Suffering a serious wound will also mean the loss of any remaining Grit; finesse is hard to maintain when the gushing blood from your shoulder stump has slicked the floor around you.